edavis/riverpy/README.md

 Here's an example: http://git.io/demo-list.txt

-It contains two categories ("News" and "Tech News") and a handful of RSS feeds belogning to each.
+It contains two categories ("News" and "Tech News") and a handful of RSS feeds belonging to each.

 Subscription lists can be edited by any text editor (e.g., Notepad, TextEdit, etc.)

 The format itself is pretty simple.
 Each category has a name followed by a colon.
-Then each feed belonging to that category sits below it and follows this format:
+Each feed belonging to that category follows this format:

 - two spaces
 - a dash
 - another space
 - the URL of the RSS feed

-You can have as many (or as few) categories as you want.
+You can have as many (or as few) categories you'd like.
 Though there must be at least one category.

 There's no limit to the number of feeds a category can contain.